 4. Dunk, Don’t Spritz

+Don’t know how to water air plants?
 Watering the air plants is the only thing that’s a little complicated.
 Instead of misting the plants, dunk them in a container.
-A good soak for half an hour at a reasonable temperature is sufficient for the 7 to 10 days (depending on the climatic conditions and the air in your house).
+So how long to soak air plants?
+A good soak for half an hour at a reasonable temperature is sufficient for 7 to 10 days (depending on the climatic conditions and the air in your house).
 Water this way 2-3 times a week if you live in a hot tropical climate.
-To learn how to water air plants in detail, read our article here!

-5. Notice Signs of Rot
+5. Look Out for Signs of Rot

 6. Recognize Fertilizing Needs